lyssieth/Opportunity/Races/Other/Demon-Angel Hybrid/README.md

 #### Demonic Opinion

-While they are viewed as lower than a Fallen, they are still seen as equivalent to a Demon, and thus allowed free access to Hell, and its many opportunities for safety or even a "normal" life.
+While they are viewed as lower than a Fallen, they are still seen as equivalent to a Demon, and thus allowed free access to Hell, and its many opportunities for safety or even a “normal” life.

 #### Gods' Opinion